Zac De Jesus

-Zachary De Jesus (/də ˈdʒiːzəs/ də-_-JEE-zəs, /es/; born 4 February 2006) is an Australian professional soccer player who plays as a right back for Sydney FC.
+Zachary De Jesus (/də ˈdʒiːzəs/ də-_-JEE-zəs, /es/; born 4 February 2006) is an Australian professional soccer player who plays as a right back for Australian Championship club Wollongong Wolves, on loan from Sydney FC.

 Early life

 De Jesus was raised in Dapto, New South Wales and began playing junior football at the age of four alongside his twin brother Beau, with Lakeside Lions and Dapto-based clubs.
 He grew up supporting Sydney FC.

 Club career

 Sydney FC

 De Jesus started his career playing for local National Premier Leagues NSW club Wollongong Wolves FC before joining Sydney United 58 FC in 2021.
 He signed for Sydney FC Youth academy at the start of the 2023 season.

 De Jesus signed a three-year contract with Sydney FC on 12 July 2023, promoting him to the A-League Men squad.

 International career

 Only 29 July 2022, De Jesus was named in the Australia under-16 squad for the 2022 AFF U-16 Youth Championship.
 He made his debut for the side in a 3–2 loss to Myanmar.

-On 25 January 2023, De Jesus was named in the Australia men's national under-17 soccer team to attend the U17 Antalya Youth Cup 2023.
+On 25 January 2023, De Jesus was named in the Australia under-17 team to attend the 2023 U-17 Antalya Youth Cup.

-On 15 May 2023 De Jesus was named in the Australia Men National Under 17 soccer team for the U17 AFC Asian Cup 2023 held in Chon Buri and Bangkok, Thailand.
+On 15 May 2023 De Jesus was named in the Australia U-17's squad for the 2023 AFC U-17 Asian Cup in Thailand.

-De Jesus was also selected in the Young Socceroos Squad to contest the 2024 ASEAN U-19 Boys Championship in Surakarta, Indonesia from 17 to 29 July 2024.
+De Jesus was also selected in the Young Socceroos Squad to contest the 2024 ASEAN U-19 Boys Championship in Indonesia.